 - biochemical abnormalities.

-Diagnosis and treatment for ME/CFS
+Diagnosis and treatment for chronic fatigue syndrome

-Currently, there is no single test to diagnose CFS.
+Currently, there is no single test to diagnose ME/CFS.
 Doctors make a diagnosis by excluding all other illnesses after a person has had symptoms continually for six months.
 The person’s results from routine medical tests will often be normal, but additional tests will show abnormalities.

 People who receive an early diagnosis and early treatment tend to do better.
-Having a supportive community of family, friends, school, work, employers and health workers, who understand the potential seriousness of CFS, can improve recovery for people with the condition.
-It is important to find a doctor who is not only sympathetic to CFS, but can also treat it.
+Having a supportive community of family, friends, school, work, employers and health workers, who understand the potential seriousness of ME/CFS, can improve recovery for people with the condition.
+It is important to find a doctor who is not only sympathetic to ME/CFS, but can also treat it.
 Treatment choice will vary and will depend on the results of the additional testing.

-Effects of ME/CFS
+Effects of chronic fatigue syndrome

 - mild – the person’s activity is reduced by at least 50 per cent